 Our approach to safe mobile communication

 We want to make our mobile communications infrastructure and our products, as well as the processes on which they are based, as resource-efficient, secure, and safe for health as possible.
-In Germany these activities are based in particular on voluntary commitments by mobile communications providers and an agreement with local authorities’ associations.
-Compliance with these voluntary commitments is reviewed every two years by external experts.
-In 2020, we submitted the current annual mobile communications expert report (only available in German) to the German Federal Government, which was coordinated by Deutsches Institut für Urbanistik (German Institute for Urban Studies) and eventually published by the Federal Ministry of the Environment.
-According to the report, mobile communications expansion is progressing for the most part free of conflict.
-The report surveyed municipalities throughout Germany, and 92 percent of them reported they had few or no controversial cases to decide.
+In Germany these activities are based in particular on voluntary commitments by mobile network operators and a mobile communications agreement with local authorities’ associations.
+External experts review compliance with these voluntary commitments every two years.
+In 2022, the mobile network operators presented the latest mobile communications expert report (for 2020 and 2021) to the German government, which was coordinated and published by the Deutsches Institut für Urbanistik (German Institute for Urban Studies).
+According to the report, the mobile communications expansion is progressing smoothly for the most part, with the few controversial issues down to isolated incidents.
+The report surveyed over 1 700 municipalities throughout Germany, with 90 percent of them reporting they had few or no controversial cases to decide.

 Policy on Electromagnetic Fields

 The policy on electromagnetic fields (EMF) in force throughout the Group since 2004 plays a primary role: Our EMF Policy contains uniform minimum requirements for mobile communications and health that go far beyond the national legal requirements.
 Our policy provides our national companies with a mandatory framework that makes sure that the topic of mobile communications and health is addressed in a consistent, responsible way throughout the Group.
 All of our national companies have officially accepted the EMF Policy and implemented most of the required measures.

 Our EMF Policy stipulates the following principles and measures:

 We place importance on openly discussing issues involved in mobile communications.
 We make all relevant information regarding our mobile communications equipment in Germany accessible to the public, e.g., on the EMF database operated by the German Federal Network Agency.